717U5/CTF/Admin 101/README.md

 - requirement.txt - This will inform you the basic requirement you need to run this project
 - README.md - This contain the metadata of this project

-For your information, the database this connected might be closed, feel free to create another new one and connect it through app.py.
+For your information, the database this connected might be closed, feel free to create another new one and connect it through app.py or visit https://titus.pythonanywhere.com/ .
 You can easily change the link in app.py > def db_connect() > client = MongoClient("your_link" , server_api=ServerApi('1')